ShelterApp/validate-resources/README.md

 ```
 pip3 install -r requirements.txt
 ```
+- Add inbound port rules for port 80 to accept all connection types

+- Same for outbound port rules

+- Restart server

-- Run controller.py and open 127.0.0.1:5000/ in the browser
+- You can change db and password in config.json

+- Run server by command

 ```
-python3 controller.py
+sudo python3 controller.py
 ```

 ## Features